Alif0x1/wifiKill/README.md

 WiFi Pentest Tool is a comprehensive utility designed to help security professionals and ethical hackers assess the security of wireless networks.
 With its user-friendly interface and powerful functionalities, it provides a range of capabilities for scanning, analyzing, and testing WiFi networks.

 ## Features

-- Comprehensive WiFi scanning and analysis capabilities
+- **Comprehensive WiFi Scanning and Analysis:** Offers in-depth scanning and analysis capabilities for WiFi networks.
-- WPA/WPA2 cracking and testing for password vulnerabilities
+- **WPA/WPA2 Cracking and Testing:** Facilitates the testing of password vulnerabilities within WPA/WPA2 protocols.
-- Packet sniffing and monitoring for analyzing network traffic
+- **Packet Sniffing and Monitoring:** Enables the analysis of network traffic through efficient packet sniffing and monitoring techniques.
-- Customizable attack vectors for assessing network resilience
+- **Customizable Attack Vectors:** Provides the flexibility to customize attack vectors for assessing network resilience.
-- Real-time reporting and visualization of network vulnerabilities
+- **Real-time Reporting and Visualization:** Offers real-time reporting and visualization of network vulnerabilities for efficient analysis.

 ## Prerequisites